-Assuming DOR = 1 5 (Federal Major Modification), the amount of VOC ERCs that need to be withdrawn is
+Assuming DOR = 1.5 (Federal Major Modification), the amount of VOC ERCs that need to be withdrawn is:

-Offsets Required (lb/year) = 723×15 Offsets Required (lb/year) = 1,085 Calculating the appropriate quarterly emissions to be offset is as follows
+Offsets Required (lb/year) = $$723 \times 1.5$$

+Calculating the appropriate quarterly emissions to be offset is as follows:

-DOR = 15
+DOR = 1.5

-The applicant has stated that the facility plans to use ERC certificates S-3777-1 to offset the increases in VOC emissions associated with this project.
+The applicant has stated that the facility plans to use ERC certificates N-1112-1 to offset the increases in VOC emissions associated with this project.
 The above quarterly quantities have been reserved for the project.

-As seen above, the facility has sufficient credits to fully offset the quarterly NO_X , PM{10} and VOC emissions increases associated with this project
+As seen above, the facility has sufficient credits to fully offset the quarterly NO_X, PM10 and VOC emissions increases associated with this project.

-Proposed Rule 2201 (offset) Conditions
+Proposed Rule 2201 (offset) Conditions:

-- Prior to operating equipment under this Authority to Construct permittee shall surrender emission reduction credits for the following quantities of emissions NOx 542 lb/quarter PM10 148 lb/quarter and VOC 271 lb/qtr Offsets include the applicable offset ratio specified in Section 4 8 of Rule 2201 (as amended 4/21/11) [District Rule 2201] Y - ERC Certificate Numbers C-809-4 N-1148-2 and S-3777-1 (or certificates split from theses certificates) shall be used to supply the required offsets unless a revised offsetting proposal is received and approved by the District upon which this Authority to Construct shall be reissued administratively specifying the new offsetting proposal Original public noticing requirements if any shall be duplicated prior to reissuance of this Authority to Construct [District Rule 2201] Y
+Prior to operating equipment under this Authority to Construct, permittee shall surrender emission reduction credits for the following quantities of emissions: NOx: 542 lb/quarter; PM10: 148 lb/quarter, and VOC: 201 lb/qtr.
+Offsets include the applicable offset ratio specified in Section 4.8 of Rule 2201 (as amended 4/21/11).
+[District Rule 2201] Y

+ERC Certificate Numbers S-3854-2, C-1226-2, N-769-4, and N-1112-1 (or certificates split from theses certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
+[District Rule 2201] Y

-C Public Notification
+C. Public Notification

-1 Applicability
+1. Applicability

-Public noticing is required for
+Public noticing is required for:

-- a New Major Sources, Federal Major Modifications, and SB288 Major Modifications, - b Any new emissions unit with a Potential to Emit greater than 100 pounds during any one day for any one pollutant, - c Any project which results in the offset thresholds being surpassed, and/or - d Any project with an SSIPE of greater than 20,000 lb/year for any pollutant a New Major Sources, Federal Major Modifications, and SB288 Major Modifications
+- a.
+New Major Sources, Federal Major Modifications, and SB288 Major Modifications, - b.
+Any new emissions unit with a Potential to Emit greater than 100 pounds during any one day for any one pollutant, - c.
+Any project which results in the offset thresholds being surpassed, and/or d.
+Any project with an SSIPE of greater than 20,000 lb/year for any pollutant.

+a.
+New Major Sources, Federal Major Modifications, and SB288 Major Modifications

-New Major Sources are new facilities, which are also Major Sources Since this is not a new facility, public noticing is not required for this project for New Major Source purposes b PE > 100 lb/day
+New Major Sources are new facilities, which are also Major Sources.
+Since this is not a new facility, public noticing is not required for this project for New Major Source purposes.

-As demonstrated in VII C 7, this project does not constitute a SB 288, therefore, public noticing for SB 288 purposes is not required
+As demonstrated in VII.C.7, this project does not constitute a SB 288; therefore, public noticing for SB 288 purposes is not required.

-As demonstrated in VII C 8, this project is a Federal Major Modification, therefore, public noticing for Federal Major Modification purposes is required
+As demonstrated in VII.C.8, this project is a Federal Major Modification; therefore, public noticing for Federal Major Modification purposes is required.